virtuozzo/cloudscripting-docs/docs/quick-start.md

 The current manifest states to create a new environment, handled with **Apache 2** application server on top of **PHP 5.4** engine.
 After that, the platform will fetch the archive with Hello World app from the specified URL and deploy it to the Apache **ROOT** context.

-## How to Deploy CS Solution to Jelastic
+## How to Deploy CS Solution to Virtuozzo

-In order to give a try to *Hello World* sample from above (or deploy your own application), enter your <a href="https://jelastic.cloud/" target="_blank">Jelastic Platform</a> account and perform the following steps.
+In order to give a try to *Hello World* sample from above (or deploy your own application), enter your <a href="https://www.virtuozzo.com/application-platform-partners/" target="_blank">Virtuozzo PaaS Platform</a> account and perform the following steps.

 1.&nbsp;Click the **Import** button at the top pane of the dashboard.